incremental-design/app-stencils/CONTRIBUTE.md

 ## Setup:

-1. Navigate to the root of this repository.
+1. Navigate to the root of this monorepo.
+2. Run `yarn`.
+This installs the tooling for this monorepo.
-2. Run `lerna bootstrap`.
+3. Run `lerna bootstrap`.
+This installs the dependencies for each of the packages in this monorepo.

    ![`lerna bootstrap`](./.readme/lerna-bootstrap.gif)

-- 🤔 `lerna bootstrap` replaces `yarn install`.
-- 🛑 Do NOT run `yarn install` in any of these repositories.
+- 🛑 Do NOT run `yarn` inside *any* of the packages in this monorepo.

 ## Repository Structure: